xuanhao97/hao-mcp/README.md

 ## Features

 - ✅ **Create Personal Account** - Register new user accounts via Arobid Backend
+- ✅ **User Login** - Login to retrieve a new OTP when the previous one has expired
+- ✅ **Verify User** - Verify user account using OTP code sent to email
-- 🔄 More tools coming soon (login, profile updates, etc.)
+- 🔄 More tools coming soon (profile updates, etc.)

 ## Tech Stack